| History of Ridgewood The territory now known as Ridgewood was

 59 in 1851 to 1,200 in 1876.
 Businesses were established to service the

+increasing population.
 By 1900, the population of Ridgewood had reached

 nearly 2,700.
 Residents were drawn to the clean air, broad